 Best tablet PCs to buy in 2014

-Find out which tablet to buy in 2014 with our round-up of the seven best models
+Find out which tablet to buy in 2014 with our round-up of the nine best models

 Tablets are the hot gadget of the moment, but which is the best one to buy right now?
 We've seen all sorts pass through our Labs in recent months, including the Surface 2 from Microsoft and the iPad Air from Apple.

-To help you make a decision, we've gathered together the best seven on the market and summarised them below:
+To help you make a decision, we've gathered together the best nine on the market and summarised them below:

 Kindle Fire HDX 8.9in